James D. Weill, President

 Colleen received her B.A. in English, with a public relations concentration, from the State University of New York at Fredonia.

 Susan joined FRAC in September 2012.
-In her current role as special projects associate and senior grant writer, she supports work to implement cross-program projects and drive new nutrition and anti-hunger strategic initiatives at FRAC.
+In her current role as special projects and initiatives associate, she supports work to implement cross-program projects and drive new nutrition and anti-hunger strategic initiatives at FRAC.
 In her previous role as FRAC’s senior development associate for state initiatives, she was responsible for fundraising activities to support FRAC’s state-based efforts with D.C.
 Hunger Solutions and Maryland Hunger Solutions.

 Prior to joining FRAC, Susan served as coordinator of the Food and Health Network of South Central New York and worked with the Washington Youth Garden and the Rural Health Network of South Central New York.

 Rashan joined FRAC in May 2011 and is FRAC’s human resource coordinator.
 In this role, Rashan works closely with the director of human resources and operations on a variety of office procedural, HR-related, and administrative fronts.
 She also coordinates processes related to position openings and coordinates the internship program.

 Rashan has a B.A. in business administration from Clark Atlanta University in Atlanta Georgia and an M.A. in human resource management from The Catholic University of America in Washington, DC.